- July to July tenancies available!

-- Residents’ club lounge, sky lounge and dinner party room with SONOS sound system and city views
+- Glass-walled sky lounge and roof terrace with city views

 This is student living.